Nafixk16/osProject/README.md

 ### Motivation

-The motivation of this poject is to implement parallel progaramming and to gain some marks in OS course
+The motivation of this poject is to implement parallel progaramming & speed up the process.

 ### prerequisites